stephenberry/glaze/README.md

 # Glaze
+> IMPORTANT BINARY SPECIFICATION BREAKING CHANGES
+>
+> In releases 1.2.+, the binary specification, [Crusher](https://github.com/stephenberry/crusher), has been significantly improved to allow one-to-one conversion to and from JSON.
+It is much like CBOR, but designed to be faster performing, simpler, and in some cases more efficiently compressed.

 One of the fastest JSON libraries in the world.
 Glaze reads and writes from C++ memory, simplifying interfaces and offering incredible performance.

 ## Highlights